-Given consideration of a specific analytic unit, we may also consider whether the analytic unit has operations outside of life insurance, which may enhance diversification.
-As such, we also typically consider the quality of diversification; the company's ability to manage diverse businesses unrelated to core businesses; the synergies or lack thereof among diversified businesses; and the degree to which diversified businesses detract from a focus on the core businesses or add value to the enterprise as a whole.
+Given consideration of a specific analytic unit, we may also consider whether the unit has operations outside of P&C insurance, thereby enhancing diversification.
+As such, we also typically consider the quality of diversification, the company's ability to manage diverse businesses unrelated to the core business, the synergies or lack thereof among diversified businesses, and the degree to which diversified businesses detract from a focus on the core business or add value to the enterprise as a whole.

-&lt;sup>14 For our analysis of life insurers, a geographic region is generally considered to be any market with a single regulator.
+15 For our analysis of P&C insurers, a geographic region is generally considered to be any market with a single regulator.